 Regrading financial support for your study, please see Financial Support first.

-Tokyo Tech SGU financially supports limited number of excellent students.
+Tokyo Tech SGU financially supports limited number of very excellent students.
 The scholarship is competitive and it should be renewed for every 12 months.

 If you are a doctoral student and your research topic is related to real-world big data, there will be a possibility to be a RA (research assistant) of AIST (written in Japanese) since our laboratory is involved in AIST - Tokyo Tech joint research.

 Tokyo Tech is going to hire more TAs (teaching assistants) for classes (including English classes) from April 2018.
 We will hire some TAs for the course of "Complex Networks" (4th quarter, English course).

 JSPS supports limited number of very excellent doctoral students as Research Fellowship for Young Scientists.
 But it is very competitive.